Revolutionary Internationalist Movement: Ideology

-The Communist (Maoist) Party of Afghanistan later joined.
+Members

 The Communist Party of Nepal (Masal) left over differences of political line, but a much larger group, the Communist Party of Nepal (Maoist Centre), is a member.
 Indian member organizations amalgamated into the Communist Party of India (Maoist).

-Of the RIM's one-time participating member organizations, the Maoist Communist Party (Turkey) and the Shining Path are currently engaged in armed conflict.
-The RIM also supported the revolutionary wars led by the Communist Party of the Philippines and by the Communist Party of India (Maoist).

-A World to Win magazine
+Magazine

 A World to Win was published from 1981 to 2006 as the unofficial magazine of the Committee of RIM (CoRIM).
 Communist Party of India (Maoist) leader Ajith (Murali Kannampilly) was the editor of the magazine.

+Criticism

+The Revolutionary Communist Party of Britain (Marxist–Leninist) has criticized the Revolutionary Internationalist Movement (RIM) for what it perceives as ultra-left revisionism, characterized by dogmatism and sectarianism.
+The party contends that RIM's neglect of critical Maoist concepts, such as the mass line and the theory of the new democratic revolution, alongside a focus on Eurocentrism, detracts from the effectiveness of the global revolutionary movement.
+This criticism points to RIM's strategies as being out of step with the practical demands of revolutionary activity, especially in the context of the Third World's class struggle.